CodeFabrikGmbH/mini-curl/README.md

 # mini-curl
 Minimalistic client to request urls

-The program can make GET or PORT requests to a given url.
+The program can make GET or POST requests to a given url.
 On http code 200 the program exit code is 0.
 On any error the exit code is -1.

 # Parameters